 Seattle is filled with music venues, from large theaters to tiny hole-in-the-wall bars.
 Major bands from all over the world, iconic artists, and local up-and-comers all play shows on any given night.
 The Paramount, Moore, and Neptune theaters are top venues for major music acts.
 If you like folk, see a show at the Tractor Tavern in Ballard.
 The Crocodile in Belltown always has great indie and rock bands, as does Neumos in Capitol Hill.

-No one wants to be a “tourist” anymore, but some of the spots designated as tourist territory have been labeled so for a reason: they’re really cool places that everyone wants to see.
-You’ll definitely find the out-of-towners in these spots, but you’ll also find a lot of locals.
+No one wants to be a “tourist” anymore, but some of the spots designated as tourist territory have been labeled so for a reason: they’re really cool places that everyone wants to see!
+You’ll definitely find the out-of-towners at these top Seattle attractions, but you’ll also find a lot of locals enjoying these awesome spots.

 Pike Place Market